-Does Having A Golden Visa Lower Your Tax Bill?
+Does Having a Golden Visa Lower Your Tax Bill?

-What’s the difference between a temporary residence, a permanent residence, and citizenship?
+What’s the difference between a temporary residence, a permanent residence and citizenship?
 And what do these choices mean for your tax affairs?

 As always, this article is not professional tax advice.
-If you want the benefits of our bespoke offshore tax planning, second citizenship, and asset protection strategies, feel free to reach out here.
+If you want the benefits of our bespoke offshore tax planning, second citizenship and asset protection strategies, feel free to reach out here.

-What Is a Golden Visa?
+What is a Golden Visa?

-In a nutshell, Golden visas offer the opportunity for high-net-worth people to buy residency in a country.
-A Golden Visa or residence by investment scheme, allows you to obtain a residency permit by buying a house, or making a sizable investment.
+A golden visa, or residence by investment scheme, allows you to obtain a residency permit by buying a house or making a sizable investment.
 In some cases, you don’t even have to live there.

 The Benefits of a Golden Visa